ericstrobl/Mendelianization/README.md

 # Sample Run

+The real sample data is in the Data folder

 > load("DepAnx_zstats.RData") # load sample chromosome 7 z-statistics (also load chromosomes and positions dataframe)

 > out_SoM = Mendelianization(Z,SoM=T,chr_pos) # with Score of Mendelianization